Start playing guitar How to choose a guitar for beginners?

 10. “Surfer Rosa” (1988) – Pixies

 Pixies was a revelation to many upon first hearing them.
 While the EP, “Come On Pilgrim” hinted at the group’s brilliance, “Surfer Rosa” proved it.
-Hearing these songs still feels like accessing some kind of forbidden material which, unfortunately for you, is also extremely pleasing.
-Unique, weird and unsettling, “Surfer Rosa” is one of foundations of alternative-rock.
+Hearing these songs still feels like accessing some kind of forbidden material, which, unfortunately for you, is also extremely pleasing.
+Unique, weird and unsettling, “Surfer Rosa” is one of the foundations of alternative rock.

 11. “Screamedelica” (1991) – Primal Scream